socrata/dev.socrata.com/docs/authentication.md

 } ]
 {% endhighlight %}

+Note that the `Authorization` header in this request will usually be generated via your HTTP library’s Basic Auth feature (as opposed to manually constructing the Base64 encoding of your credentials yourself).
+For example, if you're using Python's `requests` module, it [supports Basic Authentication](https://requests.readthedocs.io/en/master/user/authentication/#basic-authentication) out of the box.
+Similarly, an API tool like [Postman](https://learning.postman.com/docs/getting-started/introduction/) also [handles Basic Authentication](https://learning.postman.com/docs/sending-requests/authorization/#basic-auth).

 ## OAuth 2.0

 <div class="alert alert-info"><em>Note:</em> When developing applications that make use of OAuth, you must provide a web-accessible callback URL when registering your application token.
 This can make it difficult to develop on a machine that isn't directly exposed to the Internet.
-One great option is to use a tool like <a href="http://ngrok.com">ngrok</a> to create a secure tunnel to expose your web application in a secure manner.</div>
+One great option is to use a tool like <a href="https://ngrok.com">ngrok</a> to create a secure tunnel to expose your web application in a secure manner.</div>

 ### Workflow

-We support a subset of [OAuth 2.0](http://en.wikipedia.org/wiki/Oauth) -- the server-based flow with a callback URL -- which we believe is more secure than the other flows in the specification.
+We support a subset of [OAuth 2.0](https://en.wikipedia.org/wiki/Oauth) --- the server-based flow with a callback URL --- which we believe is more secure than the other flows in the specification.
 This OAuth flow is used by several other popular API services on the web.
-We have made the authentication flow similar to [Google AuthSub](http://code.google.com/apis/gdata/docs/auth/authsub.html).
+We have made the authentication flow similar to [Google AuthSub](https://code.google.com/apis/gdata/docs/auth/authsub.html).

-To authenticate with OAuth 2.0, you will first need to [register your application](http://opendata.socrata.com/profile/edit/developer_settings), which will create an app token and a secret token.
+To authenticate with OAuth 2.0, you will first need to [register your application](https://support.socrata.com/hc/en-us/articles/210138558-Generating-an-App-Token), which will create an app token and a secret token.
 When registering your application, you must preregister your server by filling out the `Callback Prefix` field), so that we can be sure that access through your application is secure even if both your tokens are stolen.
 The `Callback Prefix` is the beginning of the URL that you will use as your redirect URL.
 Generally, you'll want to provide as much of your callback URL as you can.
-For example, if your authentication callback is `http://my-website.com/socrata-app/auth/callback`, you might want to specify `http://my-website.com/socrata-app` as your callback URL.
+For example, if your authentication callback is `https://my-website.com/socrata-app/auth/callback`, you might want to specify `https://my-website.com/socrata-app` as your callback URL.

 Once you have an application and a secret token, you'll be able to authenticate with the SODA OAuth 2.0 endpoint.
 You'll first need to redirect the user to the Socrata-powered site you wish to access so that they may log in and approve your application.
 For example: